By Robert Schinetsky

 What is Beta-Hydroxybutyrate (BHB)?

 When eating an ultra-low carbohydrate diet, the body switches from burning glucose to fat.
-As the liver breaks down fatty acids, it generates ketone bodies which serve as fuel for the brain, heart, and muscles in times when carbohydrates are in short supply.
+As the liver breaks down fatty acids, it generates ketone bodies that serve as fuel for the brain, heart, and muscles in times when carbohydrates are in short supply.

 In addition to eating low carb, the body also switches to running on ketones during periods of fasting, such as overnight while we sleep.
 Beta-hydroxybutyrate (BHB) is the most abundant of the three ketone bodies created by the liver, accounting 78% of the total ketones in the blood.